fac25/week7-seasonal-calendar/README.md

 The user will be able to view vegetables and fruits that are in season in the UK.
 The user will have access to a seasonal calendar which will display the fruits and vegetables in season for the current month.

-The user will be able to access recipes based on those fruites and vegetables and learn aboyt the nutritional benefits
+The user will be able to access recipes based on those fruites and vegetables and learn about the nutritional benefits

 You can find our site hosted on [Vercel](https://week7-seasonal-calendar-umber.vercel.app/) here.